 When you make a gift to a grandchild, niece, nephew...even a friend’s child, you do it because you want to see them succeed.
 But that doesn’t mean you shouldn’t enjoy the specific tax advantages offered with the MI 529 Advisor Plan.
 Learn why there’s more than one reason to make a gift contribution to a 529 plan.
-Consult your tax advisor.
+Consult your tax professional.

 How the MI 529 Advisor Plan helps with Your Estate Planning